Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Results

 \subsection{Triage}

-Similar to CAPEv2, a denial-of-analysis vulnerability was found in Triage\footnote{\url{https://tria.ge/}}, a widely used commercial malware sandbox.
+Similar to our findings in CAPEv2, a critical (CVSS 9.8) denial-of-analysis vulnerability was found in Triage~\cite{triage}, a widely used commercial malware sandbox.
 Given that the platform is proprietary and the vendor did not disclose further details, we provide our own speculations.
-Nevertheless, this issue has been assigned CVE-2025-61303 \url{https://nvd.nist.gov/vuln/detail/CVE-2025-61303}.
+Because the API returns nested JSON process structures, the failure is consistent with depth/size limits in collection/serialization rather than pure UI rendering.
+This issue has been assigned CVE-61303~\cite{61303}.

 Using the same concept as in CAPEv2, we submitted a sample to Triage for assessment.
 The sample generates a very high process volume and deeply nested activity.
-Using, for instance, Windows 10 v2004 and Windows 10 LTSC 2021 images to test our sample, a denial-of-analysis condition is performed, allowing a submitted sample to exhaust process-tracking and logging resources by recursively spawning large numbers of child processes.
+Using Windows 10 v2004 and Windows 10 LTSC 2021 images to test our sample, we brought the machine to a DoA condition, allowing a submitted sample to exhaust process-tracking and logging resources by recursively spawning large numbers of child processes.
 The result is truncated or missing telemetry; the PowerShell execution and reverse-shell stages that execute on the host are not recorded or reported.
 In fact, the initial behavioral output reported a score of 1/10, which marks it actually as benign, despite the sample executing PowerShell reverse-shell stages and other malicious actions on the host.

-Reproducible public detonations are available on Triage\footnote{ \url{https://tria.ge/250822-qfystshk51}}, which we used to validate the behavior across the provider's Windows images.
-Based on the Triage's API, we know that the behaviour analysis report is a JSON, which, for the processes, uses a nested format.
+Reproducible public detonations are available on Triage~\cite{triage_sample}, which we used to validate the behavior across the provider's Windows images.
+Based on the Triage API, we know that the behavior analysis report is a JSON, which, for the processes, uses a nested format.
 Therefore, we assume that the same process is followed when collecting the events, leading to a crash that truncates the output.
-We do not consider the issue to be in the presentation layer, as a score is fetched (1/10) and part of the process tree is reported.
+We do not consider the issue to be in the presentation layer, as a score (1/10) is fetched and part of the process tree is reported.